spotinst/help/src/docs/elastigroup/tools-integrations/aws-batch.md

 ## New Elastigroup

-For a new Elastigroup, open the creation wizard and choose the “Batch” use case:
+For a new Elastigroup, open the creation wizard and choose the `Batch` use case:

 <img src="/elastigroup/_media/aws-batch_5.png" />